 However, once you start adding on larger, heavier lenses, you need a tripod capable of holding up the weight without tipping over.

 As you already know, the lens itself may be more expensive than the camera, so you need a tripod capable of supporting the weight of your equipment.

-Know the weight of everything.
-So if you plan on taking video and have a microphone, know the weight of your microphone and anything else you have attached to it.
+Take note of the weight of everything.
+So if you plan on recording a video and have a microphone, know the weight of your microphone and anything else you have attached to it.

-How tall does the tripod go?
+How tall does the tripod get?
 Your desired height is a bit of a personal preference and how you like to take photographs.

 This is also where you might want to invest in two travel tripods.
 There are great tripods designed to give you low angle support while others offer you a higher up option as well.